isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-20-post-Publication of Singapore's Risk Assessments and National Strategies.md

 agencies to combat ML and addresses the key ML threats identified in the 2024 ML NRA.</p>
 <p>2 Further information on the (i) PF NRA and CPF Strategy and (ii) VARA,
-which make reference to and/or are relevant to the PSMD sector are highlighted below. (<u>Note</u>: Registered Dealers should take reference from <strong><u>all</u></strong> of Singapore’s risk assessments and national strategies in identifying, assessing and understanding your ML/TF/PF risks, assessing your AML/CFT/CPF controls
+which make reference to and/or are relevant to the precious stones and precious metals dealers ("<strong>PSMD</strong>") sector are highlighted below. (<u>Note</u>: Registered Dealers should take reference from <strong><u>all</u></strong> of Singapore’s risk assessments and national strategies in identifying, assessing and understanding your ML/TF/PF risks, assessing your AML/CFT/CPF controls